ACADEMIC PROGRAM (INCLUDING DROPPING, ADDING, WITHDRAWING FROM, AND AUDITING COURSES)

 The grade of W indicates an official withdrawal of the student from a course in good academic standing.
 Please see "change of program" and "withdrawing from courses," above, for information on the regulations and procedures for withdrawing officially from courses.

 GRADE OF I

 The grade of I (Incomplete) is a temporary grade that indicates that the student has, for good reason, not completed all of the course work but that there is the possibility that the student will eventually pass the course when all of the requirements have been completed.
-A student must ask the instructor for a grade of I, present documented evidence of illness or the equivalent, and clarify the remaining course requirements with the instructor.
+A student must ask the instructor for a grade of I, consult with the instructor if they suffered an illness or the equivalent, and clarify the remaining course requirements with the instructor.

 The Incomplete grade is not awarded automatically.
 It is not used when there is no possibility that the student will eventually pass the course.
 Courses cannot be audited as a means of satisfying requirements for an Incomplete grade.
 If the course work is not completed after the statutory time for making up Incompletes has elapsed, the temporary grade of I shall become an F and will be computed in the student's grade point average.

 GRADE OF NR